 Following the Waimakariri river, the train gradually climbed into the alpine terrain of Arthur’s Pass National Park in the Southern Alps.
 To the east was a vast dry beech forest and to the west was a dense rainforest, making it a very impressive landscape.
 Sculpted by glacial action, the scenery of steep gorges, rivers, tributaries and waterfalls made this the most remarkable part of the journey.

-The train arrived into the West Coast descending through temperate rain forest and made its way into Greymouth.
+The train arrived into the West Coast descending through the temperate rainforest and made its way into Greymouth.
 After a leisurely lunch at a cozy restaurant called Speight’s Ale House, we were on the InterCity connection to Fox Glacier Village.

 - TheTranzAlpine makes for a very comfortable experience with an informative commentary playing that you can choose to listen to via headphones and a choice of meals and beverages available at the café onboard.